 I didn't always eat this way.
-Last January you could find me in front of my laptop, mindlessly putting away a half bag of pretzel sticks.
-You're probably thinking, what's the problem with that?
-They're only pretzels.
+A few years ago you could find me in front of my laptop, mindlessly putting away a half bag of pretzel sticks.
+And you may be thinking: “what's the problem with that?
+They're only pretzels”.

 There is no coincidence we instinctively gravitate towards processed stuff.
 We are biologically pre-disposed to crave that which gives the brain the most pleasure.
-If I put a hard-boiled egg in front of my toddler and a handful of sweet cereal, you better believe that she will without fail choose the cereal every time.
+If I put a hard-boiled egg in front of my kids and a handful of sweet cereal, you better believe they will without fail, choose the cereal every time.

 Unless we take the time to un-learn that which is pushed on us from every direction, eating disorders, obesity and chronic illness will continue to rise.